 - Cut the focaccia into wedges or small squares and serve.

-- Variations: Instead of using tomatoes, you can flavor the focaccia with black olives and thinly sliced onions, or a make simple unadorned version with oil and salt.
+- Variations: Instead of using tomatoes, you can flavor the focaccia with black olives and thinly sliced onions, a variety of cooked vegetables such as sliced artichokes or peppers, or just make simple unadorned version with oil and salt.